lpparente/COMP100/Module 2.md

 *****

-### Lesson 10 - Switch Statement (010_Switch_Statement.cs)
+### Lesson 10 - Switch Statement

-If and Else statements are powerful tools for flow control in most programming languages.
-However, when it comes to a more complex code, with a lot of possible paths, it may become a little harder to read.
+If and else statements are powerful tools for flow control in programming languages.
+However, when it comes to a more complex code, with a lot of possible paths, things may get a little harder to read.

-For this reason, simple structures with many possible paths may have its readability improved by the use of Switch statements.
+For this reason, simple structures with many possible paths may have its readability improved by the use of switch statements.

-Switch statements work very similarly to If and Else statements.
+Switch statements work very similarly to if and else statements.
 The difference is that they are simpler and a bit less powerful, yet very useful for flow control.

 Let's start with a simple example from a previous lesson.
 We want to write a code that checks if the user has a bicycle or a tricicle.